-If you haven't created your custom label categories yet, learn more here.
+If you haven't created your analytic labels categories yet, learn more here.

 Categories are the simplified, predefined version of labels and are available for all Qonto plans.
 Unlike labels, which are fully customizable and available to all plans except Basic, categories are predefined.
 They allow to identify transactions, with "Food" or "Insurance" for example.